Skip to main content

 The grammar does not support type List<T> = Cons(head: T, tail: List<T>) | Nil today.
 The required pieces:

-• Generic constructor types parameterised by the type parameters.
+• Generic constructor types parameterised by the type parameters (FuncType already supports this through the polymorphism work).

-• Generic match patterns that accept a type argument list at the variant call.
+• Generic match patterns that accept a type argument list at the variant call (or infer it from the scrutinee).

-We mark this as future work.
-The parser changes are non-trivial and MEP 12 (polymorphism) needs to land first.
+We mark this as deferred.
+The parser change is non-trivial and MEP 12 (polymorphism) needs to land first.

 Rationale

 Recursive types are necessary for any non-trivial use of unions.
-The shared-variants resolution path we already have makes this cheap to support.
+The shared-variants resolution path already supports them; the only missing piece is the fixtures that pin the support.

 Backwards Compatibility

-Irredundancy rejection is also a breaking change but a smaller one: the redundant arms it rejects could not have fired in the first place.
+Exhaustiveness already shipped.
+Irredundancy rejection is a breaking change, but a small one: the redundant arms it now rejects could never have fired in the first place.

 Reference Implementation